-Many people put off purchasing their first home because they do not feel comfortable navigating through the process of buying a house, or perhaps because they feel they will not qualify for home financing.
+Many people put off purchasing their first home because they do not feel comfortable navigating through the process of buying a house, or perhaps because they feel they will not qualify for home financing or affordable home insurance.
 However, whether you are confused about the process, uncertain about what type of home is right for you, or unsure that you can meet financial requirements, there is plenty of help available to you.
 You just need to know where to look.

 What Kinds of Help Can a Real Estate Agent Provide?